Vivek-04022001/documentation/docs/glossary.md

 Rapido application
     It contains the features you implement.
-    It is a folder containing templates, Python code, and YAML files.
+    It's a folder containing templates, Python code, and YAML files.

 block
     Blocks display a chunk of HTML which can be inserted in your Plone pages.